VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 		scrapy startproject scrapy_test
 This creates a Scrapy project named `scrapy_test`.

-3. Navigate to the `items.py` file in the `scrapy_test` folder.
-Here, you will be defining a Scrapy item class, which acts as a blueprint for the data you will be extracting.
-For doing so, `scrapy.Field()` is used, which creates field instances to store any type of data in.
+3. Go to `items.py` in the `scrapy_test` folder.
+Here, you'll define a Scrapy item class, acting as a blueprint for your extracted data.
+Use `scrapy.Field()` to create field instances capable of storing any data type.

 		import scrapy
 		class  ScrapyTestItem(scrapy.Item):